ShaylenReddy42/Seelans-Tyres/README.md

 The API has been broken down into microservices which then invited a backend-for-frontend to have a single point of entry into the microservices from the frontend

-So far, the solution comprises of 9 runnable projects with 16 projects in total with only one left, the System Degraded Toggler Azure Function App
+The solution now comprises of 10 runnable projects with 17 projects in total

 ## Features